jakejs/jake/README.md

 This would copy 'templates' (and all its contents) into `currentDir`.

-The `jake.rmRf` utility synchronously, recursively removes a directory and all its contents.
+The `jake.rmRf` utility recursively removes a directory and all its contents.

 ```javascript
 jake.rmRf('pkg');
 ```

+This would remove the 'pkg' directory, and all its contents.

 ### Running shell-commands with `jake.exec`